-Capital Gains Tax Calculator on Sale of Property 2025-26
+Capital Gains Tax Calculator Australia: Sale of Property 2025-26

 Calculate how much capital gains tax you'll pay when selling an Australian investment property.
 Includes the 50% CGT discount, cost base adjustments, depreciation clawback, and full marginal tax rate analysis.